Care Act FAQ

 - I disagree with a decision the local authority have made, what are my options to challenge it?

-In April 2015 The Care Act 2014 replaced most previous law regarding carers and people being cared for.
+The Care Act 2014 came into effect from April 2015 and replaced most previous law regarding carers and people being cared for.
 It outlines the way in which local authorities should carry out carer’s assessments and needs assessments; how local authorities should determine who is eligible for support; how local authorities should charge for both residential care and community care; and places new obligations on local authorities.

 The Care Act is mainly for adults in need of care and support, and their adult carers.
 There are some provisions for the transition of children in need of care and support, parent carers of children in need of care and support, and young carers.
 However the main provisions for these groups (before transition) are in the Children and Families Act 2014